software-mariodiana/MDXDeviceNotch/README.md

 }
 ```

-This guarantees that the functions are only initialized once after the key window has been mounted, and their results will always be correct thereafter.
+This guarantees that the function is only initialized once after the key window has been mounted, and its results will always be correct thereafter.

 ## License